AugustDaniel/Light-and-Vision-Demo/README.md

 ## First person perspective

 The last tab contains a 2D map made out of blocks on the right half of the screen.
-Inside this map a dot representing the player is drawn along with its field of vision.
+Inside this map a dot representing the player is drawn, along with its field of vision.

 On the left half of the screen a semi-3D visualisation of the 2D map is drawn from the perspective of the player.